gh-unit/gh-unit/README.md

 Somewhere between runTest and NSObject alloc there may be an object that wasn't retained.

+Also using `MallocScribble=YES` causes the malloc library to overwrite freed memory with a well-known value (0x55), and occasionally checks freed malloc blocks to make sure the memory has not been over-written overwritten written since it was cleared.

 For more info on these variables see [MallocDebug](http://developer.apple.com/mac/library/documentation/Performance/Conceptual/ManagingMemory/Articles/MallocDebug.html)

+For more info on malloc_history see [malloc_history](http://developer.apple.com/mac/library/documentation/Darwin/Reference/ManPages/man1/malloc_history.1.html)

 ## Command Line